nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 2. Retrieve the channel matrix
 The ThreeGppSpectrumPropagationLossModel relies on the ThreeGppChannelModel class to obtain the channel matrix.
-In particular, it makes use of the method GetChannel, which returns a ThreeGppChannelMatrix object containing the channel matrix and other channel parameters.
+In particular, it makes use of the method GetChannel, which returns a ChannelMatrix object containing the channel matrix and other channel parameters.
 The ThreeGppChannelModel instance is automatically created in the the ThreeGppSpectrumPropagationLossModel constructor and it can